officerdwn/officerdownOS/README.md

 -------------

 First you need to compile the kernel with `make`, now you are ready to run it with `make run`.
-Clear your workspace with `make clean`
+Clear your workspace with `make clean`.
+Make an ISO with `make iso`.

 VMware & Physical Hardware
 --------------------------